skrey/yellow-extensions/features/release/README.md

 ## How to package an extension

 The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if extensions are available in the official repository, then downloads and updates files.
 Your extension can become part of this process.
 Get a GitHub account and fork repository `datenstrom/yellow-extensions`.
 Take a look at the [example extension](https://github.com/schulle4u/yellow-extension-example) and [basic extension](https://github.com/schulle4u/yellow-extension-basic).
 They show in detail how to package an extension.
-Please make sure all extensions follows our coding and documentation standards.
+Please make sure that all extensions follows our coding and documentation standards.

 ## How to publish an extension